What does midwifery care look like?

 Does insurance cover home births?

 Insurance coverage for home births varies widely depending on your location, insurance provider, and specific policy.
 Some insurance plans may cover a portion of midwifery care and home births, while others may not.
-It's recommended to contact your insurance company to inquire about coverage and potential reimbursement.
-We are not Medicaid providers, though we do offer a Medicaid discount.
-With Little Orchids, all payments must be paid in full prior to the birth.
-We are happy to provide you with a super bill after the birth if you choose to seek reimbursement on your own.
+It's recommended that you contact your insurance company to ask about coverage and potential reimbursement.
+With Little Orchids, all expected payments must be paid in full prior to the birth.
+We are in network with United Healthcare plans.
+If you have a different insurance, we are happy to provide you with a super bill after the birth if you choose to seek reimbursement on your own.

 What is a Doula?

-A doula assists a woman through pregnancy, labor, and the postpartum period through non-medical support.
-A doula is not a medical provider but can be a great resource for education, emotional support, and comfort techniques during labor.
+A doula provides non-medical support to a woman during pregnancy, labor, and the postpartum period.
+Although a doula is not a medical provider, she can be a great resource for education, emotional support, and comfort techniques during labor.

 The type of support given can vary greatly depending on the client's personality and individual desires and needs.
-In pregnancy and labor this support may include educational information, hands-on support like massage and hip squeezes, emotional support, and a listening ear for whatever you need.
-Postpartum this support can include meal planning, infant care, teaching infant care, light housework, and basic breastfeeding support.
+In pregnancy and labor, this support may include educational information, hands-on support like massage and hip squeezes, emotional support, and a listening ear for whatever you need.
+Postpartum, this support can consist of meal planning, infant care, teaching infant care, light housework, and basic breastfeeding support.

 Are there any known benefits of hiring a doula, even if I already have a midwife?

-There have been multiple studies that show that non-medical support like a doula provides can have positive effects on the labor and delivery.
-It is important to note, however, that the doula is not responsible for any birth outcomes.
-Some potential benefits that have been documented include a shorter labor, fewer interventions, less need for pain medications, and a higher rate of reflecting on the birth as a positive experience.
-For more documented benefits, check the lists here
+Multiple studies show that non-medical support, such as a doula, can have positive effects on labor and delivery.
+Ultimately, the doula is not responsible for any birth outcomes.
+Some potential benefits that have been documented include shorter labor, fewer interventions, less need for pain medications, and a higher rate of reflecting on the birth as a positive experience.
+If you would like more documented benefits, please check the lists here.